leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 ### SUMMARY

-LeanSwift always uses two key principles as guiding lights when we develop new features for eConnect:
+LeanSwift always uses two key principles as guiding lights when we develop new features for eConnect.

-      1. Infor M3 is the system of record.
+- Infor M3 is the system of record.
-      2. Always adhere to Magento&#39;s core standard functionality wherever possible.
+- Always adhere to Magento's core standard functionality wherever possible.

 This sometimes leads to certain limitations being imposed due to the simple fact that Infor&#39;s M3 ERP by nature is a far more versatile and complex system by definition being an ERP, especially in areas such as order processing, dispatch management etc.